karloespiritu/Bastard/README.md

 A free boilerplate responsive theme for [Ghost](https://ghost.org) blogging platform.

 Bastard theme was built using [Bootstrap 3](http://getbootstrap.com/), [SASS](http://sass-lang.com), [Font Awesome](http://fortawesome.github.io/Font-Awesome/), [Bower](http://bower.io/), and [Grunt](http://gruntjs.com/).
 Grunt is used to automate tasks for compiling and minifying the theme components and Bower to manage package dependencies.
-You can use the theme as is, or customize it by editing the `bastard.js` and `bastard.scss` files.
+You can use the theme as is, or customize it by editing the `bastard.js` and `/assets/sass/*.scss` files.

 ![Bastard](http://f.cl.ly/items/3f2X3p2K2A1E1z263k2K/bastard-sample2.png)

 ## Demo

 I'm using this theme for my personal site, [karloespiritu.com](http://karloespiritu.com)

 ## Theme Features